Pastor Bob Roberts, Jr.

 Josh is a marketing and communications veteran with over 15 years of experience in leading teams in corporate, retail, leisure, family entertainment, sports, and church communications.

-Previously, he served as Vice President of Marketing at Urban Air, owned a mid-sized advertising agency, and was a communications creative pastor.
+Previously, he served as Vice President of Marketing at a large franchise, owned a mid-sized advertising agency, and was a communications pastor.

 Born and raised in Oklahoma, Josh holds a B.A. in Communications & Design from the University of Central Oklahoma.
 Josh and his wife Misty moved to Texas in 2005 and have two children.